 This expert assessment will help you understand if a sewer line replacement is necessary, or if repairs can be effective.

-2. Type of Damageinspecting sewer line for damage
+2. Type of Damage

 It’s critical to understand the nature of the damage.
 Minor cracks and blockage might be resolved through repairs, but extensive deterioration, root intrusion, or collapsed sections often require a full sewer line replacement.